haglobah/manzanit0.github.io/_posts/2020-03-03-functional-principles.md

 ## Single Responsability Principle

-The first solid principle is the **Single Responsability Principle**.
+The first solid principle is the Single Responsability Principle.
 It states that any given class should have one, and only one, reason to change.
 If we were to take this to a functional ground, we could translate it to _any given function should have one, and only one, reason to change_, which I think is